-Because the plane skims the surface during flight, it is only practical over large, smooth bodies of water.
+Because GEVs skim the surface during flight, they are only practical over large, smooth bodies of water.
 Flying close to the water, the wing’s downwash angle and tip vortices are suppressed, resulting in a greatly reduced drag which leads to outstanding cruise efficiency.
 This would translate into a range of 10,000 nautical miles in trans-oceanic flight.
 Operating from paved runways, the plane has thirty-eight fuselage-mounted landing gears with seventy-six tires to distribute the weight.

 The Soviets had great plans for these planes.
 Just like Boeing’s Pelican they discovered the high efficiency of ground-effect craft.
 The only difference from the Russian WIGs and the Pelican is that the Soviet craft did not have the ability to fly higher than 20 feet.
 They would be restricted to use over large bodies of water.

 Two WIG planes are especially interesting.
 The Orlyonok A90 is a large WIG prototype with one huge turboprop mounted high at the tail fin for cruise thrust and two turbofans for takeoff, acceleration, and landing.
 Two hydro skis are mounted at the underside of the fuselage, one in the front, and another at the center of gravity.